JamesEllerbee/Cybersecurity-based-Knowledge-Management-System/README.md

 ## Installation

 ### Recommendations
-we suggest using a UNIX based environment to run/build the application.
+We suggest using a UNIX based environment to run/build the application.
 This would include macOS, linux, and WSL.

 **Note:**
 A windows based system is possible, but extra packages/library's might be needed and we do not guarantee its validity.